- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 You must also report any activities to law enforcement immediately, including:

-• If you enroll at a university or college
+- If you enroll at a university or college

-• If you change your place of employment
+- If you change your place of employment

-• If you change your name
+- If you change your name

-• If you change your address
+- If you change your address

-• If you establish a new messaging or email account on the internet
+- If you establish a new messaging or email account on the internet

-• If you plan to reside somewhere besides your main residence for over seven days
+- If you plan to reside somewhere besides your main residence for over seven days

-• If you purchase or sell a vehicle
+- If you purchase or sell a vehicle

 If you do not report, verify, register, and comply with all the rules that go along with being on the sex offenders registry, you can face additional criminal charges.
-Learn if failure to register as a sex offender is a felony here.

-What Exposed Body Parts are Illegal in Michigan?
+What Exposed Body Parts Are Illegal in Michigan?

 You may wonder, what is considered indecent exposure?
-Indecent exposure in Michigan refers to showing the private parts of a person that instinctive modesty, natural self-respect, and human decency requires are usually kept covered when other people are around.
+Indecent exposure in Michigan refers to showing the private parts of a person that instinctive modesty, natural self-respect, and human decency require are usually kept covered when other people are around.

 The definition is somewhat vague since “indecent” is subjective and open to interpretation.
 An example would be wearing a bikini.
 On a beach, this is acceptable, but in a restaurant, it may be considered indecent exposure and result in indecent exposure charges (however, this is highly unlikely).